 Self-Striping Blanket Yarn Snuggle Blanket Steps

-1: You’ll want to unroll your skeins and snip the yarn where the colors meet and wind them into balls.
+1: I unrolled the skeins and snipped the yarn where the colors met and wound them into balls.
 Mine was connected with white string wrapped tightly around both color ends, though, so I just unwound that.

 2: Chain 58 plus one extra, turn, and single crochet into the second chain from the end.

 3: Half double crochet into the next chain, then single crochet into the next.
-This is the moss stitch, the same one I used for my Santa Hat Crochet Blanket a while back.
+This is an adapted Griddle Stitch, the same one I used for my Santa Hat Crochet Blanket a while back.
+See that tutorial for why I adapted the stitch.

 4: Do this stitch, alternating back and forth between single and half double crochet stitches until the end of the chain.
 The last stitch should be a half double.
 Chain one extra and turn.